-MCC Lecture Series Looks at Water Resources Issues on Oct.
-2
+MCC Lecture Series Looks at Mythology and Symbolism of Water Oct.
+26

 For more information on the MCC Lecture Series, contact the MCC Arts and Humanities Department at (231) 777-0324.